TobyLobster/jsw2021/README.md

 The definitive place for discovering exactly how the original Spectrum game works.

 * http://mdfs.net/Software/JSW/BBC/
-More disassemblies, including patched versions of JSW 2.
+More disassemblies, including patched versions of JSW and JSW 2.